pranavgupta1234/pythontrie/README.md

 How to Contribute
 -----------------

-1. Initial plan to to integrate all necessary functionality that trie can offer into this library so that it can act as one place shot for everyone who is playing with trie.
+1. Initial plan is to integrate all necessary functionality that trie can offer into this library so that it can act as one place shot for everyone who is playing with trie.
-2. Please propose and feel free to raise and issue and then submit a PR for some sensible feature.
-Try to elaborate the implementational area where this feature would be applicable so that all of us can be enlightened :).
+2. Please propose and feel free to raise an issue and submit a PR for some sensible feature.
+Try to elaborate the the area where this feature would be applicable so that all of us can be enlightened :).
-3. I am planning to integrate research work done into this library as well so that it can provide advanced functionalities with tight algorithmic complexity bounds.
+3. I am planning to integrate research work done on tries into this library as well so that it can provide advanced functionalities with tight algorithmic complexity bounds.
 Please feel free to share any paper.